Esther Anderson (Sanford and Son)

-Esther Winfield Anderson, known and feared as Aunt Esther, is a fictional character from the television series Sanford and Son.
+Esther Winfield Anderson, known as Aunt Esther, is a fictional character from the television series Sanford and Son.
 She was played by actress LaWanda Page, an acquaintance of series star Redd Foxx.
 Page was Foxx's first and only choice to play Esther.

 Enemy for Foxx's character

 At first, Fred's main enemy on the show was in his sister-in-law and Lamont's aunt, Ethel (Beah Richards).
 Ethel's involvement in the Sanfords' family squabbles lasted only midway through the second season, whereupon she was replaced with her more tart-tongued sister, Esther.

 Fred and Esther's relationship as in-laws went on to become a major part of the series' legend, as each time Esther appeared, Fred would insult her and audiences were drawn to the show in greater numbers.
 Conversely, Esther's disdain for Fred stemmed back to when he and Elizabeth were dating; she had disapproved of Fred marrying her sister.
 He would often contort his face upon Esther's entrance and make disparaging remarks to her, comparing her with King Kong and Godzilla.
 Esther would refer to Fred as an "old heathen", and often used the Bible on her brother-in-law (both figuratively, by quoting the Good Book, and literally, by smacking Fred with the purse where she kept it.)
 Despite his stubbornness, Fred would sometimes redeem himself with acts of kindness toward Esther.